Hugo Scharnberg

-Hugo Scharnberg (June 28, 1893 - April 30, 1979) was a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.
+Hugo Scharnberg (28 June 1893 - 30 April 1979) was a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.

-Life
+Political career

 He served in the German Bundestag from its inception in 1949 until 1961 and, as a member of parliament elected in 1953 with more than 55% of the initial votes, he represented Hamburg II in the first two parliamentary sessions.
 He was elected to the Bundestag in 1957 using the Hamburg state list.